Mar Baselios College of Engineering and Technology: Hostel

 MBCET's men's hostel is Mar Aprem Hostel and it is located behind the college.
 The ladies stay at the foot of the hillock at the Sacred Heart Hostel along with students from other institutions in the Mar Ivanios Vidyanagar.

 WiFi and Internet

 The campus is fully networked, with optical fiber inter-building backbone.
 Services like MOODLE, Student Management System, MBCET Webmail which uses VMware Zimbra, Digital Library-DSpace and centralized License server for software like AutoCAD, StaaD, Pspice etc. are provided.
-Leased line connection of 50Mbit/s provides internet connection.
+Leased line connection of 50 Mbit/s provides internet connection.
 24 hr campus wide WiFi connection is provided to faculty and students.